kristianmandrup/json-schema-model-builder/Readme.md

 ## Status

-Under development, but mostly complete.
-Use the classes as a base for your own infrastructure.

 See [Building Blocks](./BuildingBlocks.md) for more details

 Please check the tests and markdown `*.md` documentation files for in-depth API documentation (Note: needs update).